intersel/iFSMAnimation/README.md

     * attrchange by Selvakumar Arumugam](http://meetselva.github.io/attrchange/)
 	  * a simple jQuery function to bind a listener function to any HTML element on attribute change
 	  * `<script type="text/javascript" src="extlib/jquery.attrchange.js"></script>`
+* [waitForImages](http://github.com/alexanderdickson/waitForImages/) by Alexander Dickson, in order to garantee that all images of the animation are downloaded and ready.
+This library is automatically loaded by iFSMAnimation.
+You can change the used URL by setting yours in the ANIMATION_NEEDED_SCRIPTS[WAITFORIMAGES_ULR] global variable.

 If you need to do some specific animations, these libraries may be useful:
   * [jquery.path](https://github.com/weepy/jquery.path) - allows to animate objects following a path as an arc or a curve